Fairblock/fairyring/x/keyshare/specs/06_begin_block.md

 ## Update Registered Validator Set

 Validators who are not bonded (due to missing blocks, starting unbonding or being tombstoned) are not eligible for submitting keyshares to the module.
-The will be removed in the begining of the block and cannot submit their keyshares anymore.
+The will be removed in the beginning of the block and cannot submit their keyshares anymore.

 ```go
 for _, eachValidator := range validators {